-Please note your luggage will be transferred from Osaka to Kyoto, you will need to pack an overnight bag for 2 nights.
+Please note that due to luggage restrictions on the bullet train, your luggage will be transferred directly to Kyoto (max 1 case per person).
+You will need an overnight bag for your two nights in Hiroshima.

 Okayama - Okayama, an old castle town of the Ikeda daimyo family, is the capital city of its namesake prefecture.
 The prefecture is known for its delicious fruit and is often called the land of sunshine.